joelrivard/article/PointTo3D.md

 ===================
 Introduction
 ---------------
-In the description of this workflow, users are looking to print a 3D object from point values represented as x,y,z.The values inputed for x and y will represent your data in a 2D space, while the addition of the z value will add the 3rd dimension.
+In the description of this workflow, users are looking to print a 3D object from point values represented as x,y,z.
+The values inputed for x and y will represent your data in a 2D space, while the addition of the z value will add the 3rd dimension.
 The method outlined below is typically used to display elevation data in a geographic context, but it can also be used with other types of data.
 The method below will use non-geographic data to create a 3D object file.

 Software used
 -------